daloji/UsbDongle/README.md

 Please use Linux architecture recommended.
 For this moment, you can use only one dongle USB at the same time
 * Windows is not supported right now  .

-This apps  work with the folowing UMTS cards:
+This Api  work with the folowing UMTS cards:
 * Huawei but only (E1752 and E1552) verified
 * ZTE